jayantpatel06/digital-clock-and-timer/README.md

   script.js – The JavaScript file that handles the clock, timer, and beep sound.

 🚀 Live Demo
-You can view the live version of this project here:
+You can view the live version of this project here:-
 GitHub Pages Link (Replace with your actual GitHub Pages link.)

 🔧 Installation & Usage